at 1:30 a.m. CDT; Wednesday, Sept. 10,

 Once the beam is successfully fired counterclockwise, a clockwise test will follow.
 Then the scientists will aim the beams at each other so that protons collide, shattering into fragments and releasing energy under the gaze of detectors filling cathedral-sized caverns at points along the tunnel.

+CERN dismisses the risk of micro black holes, subatomic versions of collapsed stars whose gravity is so strong they can suck in planets and other stars.
 But the skeptics have filed suit in U.S. District Court in Hawaii and in the European Court of Human Rights to stop the project.
 They unsuccessfully mounted a similar action in 1999 to block the Relativistic Heavy Ion Collider at the Brookhaven National Laboratory in New York state.

 Meanwhile, scientists have found innovative ways to explain the concept in layman's terms.
 The team working on one of the four major installations in the tunnel — the ALICE, or "A Large Ion Collider Experiment" — produced a comic book featuring Carlo the physicist and a girl called Alice to explain the machine's investigation of matter a split second after the big bang.